 After becoming CAPP-PF certified, I had the distinguished honor of serving on the APTA-SOWH review board for several years.
 I helped review and critique pelvic floor PT candidates’ theses…

-What makes you qualified as a Sex Pain Therapist?
+What makes you qualified as a Sex Therapist?

-I’ve been treating pain with sex since 2008 and it’s one of my favorite things to treat.
+I’ve been treating pain with sex and problems with desire, arousal, and orgasm since 2008 and it’s one of my favorite things to treat.
 That might seem unusual at first, but here’s the thing: I often see women who are struggling in their relationship or wanting to enjoy this intimate time with their partner, but secretly dreading it.
 When I help them solve the problem, I’m helping a couple bond more closely, I’m helping a woman feel more whole, AND I’m even partially responsible for helping a few babies come into this world!
 All of that lights up my soul!

 I’ve also had my own struggles with pain with sex, aka dyspareunia.
-I’ve had both primary and secondary dyspareunia.
-I’ll link to a blog post for more on those diagnoses.
-I also talk about some of my struggles in the About Me page.
+I’ve overcome both primary and secondary dyspareunia, as well as struggles with desire and arousal.
+I also talk about some of this in the About Me page.